news-stand/news_stand/documentation/oath.md

 there are 4 main routes that deal with handling initial authentication.

 ### Step 1 ###
 Redirect user to Google's sign in page and specify what information you are requesting through the `Scope` value.
-Google will send back a token that can be exchnaged for a users profile information on a subsequent request.
+Google will send back a token that can be exchnaged for a user's profile info on a subsequent request.
 This token comes back as a parameter in the URL.
 ```node
 router.get('/google', passport.authenticate('google', {
   scope: ['profile'],